Balcony Mustard Greens: Fast Container Growing Guide

 • Succession: Resow a small pot every 2–3 weeks for a steadier balcony harvest.

 Mustard greens do not need a deep raised bed for salad harvests.
-A container at least 6-8 inches deep is usually enough for baby greens and cut-and-come-again picking.
+A container at least 6–8 inches deep is usually enough for baby greens and cut-and-come-again picking [2].
 Wider containers are better than tiny pots because they hold moisture more evenly and give you more surface area for sowing.

+Good balcony options include window boxes, secured railing planters, fabric grow bags, terracotta pots, plastic pots, metal troughs, and clean recycled food-safe tubs with drilled drainage holes [1].
 Before placing a planter on a railing, check apartment or building rules, container weight when wet, wind exposure, and fall risk.
 A mustard pot should be stable, reachable, and easy to water without leaning over a balcony edge.
-If your balcony catches strong crosswinds, place pots behind a breathable screen, low wall, or heavier neighboring container.

 Use a container potting mix rather than garden soil.
 Garden soil can compact in pots, drain poorly, and restrict the shallow roots that leafy greens need for quick growth.
 A good mix usually includes compost, coir or peat moss, and an aeration material such as perlite.